As someone clueless as to conveyancing in Denton what’s your top tip you can give me for the ownership transfer in Denton

 A mortgage company can insist on an approved solicitor act for it.
 You would be expected to bear the cost of this.
 Do use our search facility to get a quote from a solicitor to carry conveyancing in Denton on the Skipton Building Society approved list of solicitors.

-What will a local search inform me regarding the house I am purchasing in Denton?
+What does a local search reveal concerning the house we're buying in Denton?

-Denton conveyancing often commences with the applying for local authority searches directly from your local Authority or through a personal search organisations such as Onsearch The local search is essential in every Denton conveyancing purchase; as long as you don’t want any unpleasant once you have moved into your property.
-The search should provide data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic sections.
+Denton conveyancing often commences with the submitting local authority searches directly from your local Authority or through a personal search company for instance Xpress Legal The local search is essential in every Denton conveyancing purchase; as long as you wish to avoid any nasty once you have moved into your property.
+The search will supply information on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic areas.

 Me and my brother own a renovated Edwardian property in Denton.
 Conveyancing practitioner acted for me and Yorkshire Building Society.
 I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, another for leasehold under the exact same property.
 I'd like to know for sure, how can I find out??

 You should review the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Denton and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also question the position with your conveyancing lawyer who conducted the conveyancing.